dayane112/SBA-318/README.md

 # About The Project
-### This is a doctor website for patient information and doctor information
+### This is a doctor website for patient's information and doctor's information for the doctor office only.

 ## Built With
 ### PUG